-The rules don't mean the claimant or employer has to engage with ACAS.
+The rules do not mean the claimant or employer has to engage with ACAS.
 If either party is unwilling to conciliate, or if conciliation is unsuccessful, the claim can go to a tribual.
 Also, ACAS does not get in touch with the employer unless the claimant consents.

 The government issued a response to a consultation on detailed implementation on 12th July 2013: www.gov.uk/government/consultations/early-conciliation-consultation-on-proposals-for-implementation.
 The consultation document stresses that the new rules are not intended to be a barrier to justice.
-For example, when notifying ACAS there will not be a requirement for the claimant to describe his or her claim.
+For example, when notifying ACAS there is not a requirement for the claimant to describe his or her claim.
 Such a requirement would enable the employer to make technical legal arguments that the claims being put to the tribunal were not adequately described to ACAS (but there may still be problems: see workingtheory.co.uk/2013/early-conciliation.html).
-Also the claimant (or employer) will be free to say to ACAS that they do not want conciliation, and the employer will only be contacted by ACAS if the claimant agrees.
-It is also proposed that the claimant will not need to contact ACAS if the employer has done so.
+Also the claimant (or employer) is free to say to ACAS that they do not want conciliation, and the employer will only be contacted by ACAS if the claimant agrees.
+Further, the claimant does not need to contact ACAS if the employer has done so.

 S.16 Enterprise and Regulatory Reform Act includes a power for employment tribunals to levy a financial penalty on an employer found to have breached employment rights, but only if the tribunal "is of the opinion that the breach has one or more aggravating features."
 The new provision takes effect for proceedings begun or or after 6th April 2014 (SI 2014/253).